Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: The Algorithm

 \subsection{Solving the QP problem}

-We utilize the standard QP solver of CPLEX.
-Outputs of this step include operational variables for each scenario along with investment variables $\overline{\triangle x}$ and $\overline{\triangle Q}$.
-Notice that here we are taking advantage of very powerful solvers designed in recent decade to solve convex optimization problems with linear constraints.
+The standard QP solver of CPLEX is utilized to solve the linearized problem for all the considered scenarios together.
+Outputs of this step include values of operational variables for each scenario along with investment variables $\overline{\triangle x}$ and $\overline{\triangle Q}$.